KylerKopacz/cracking-coding-interview/README.md

 which would create the file "p20.py" in the "strings_and_arrays" directory.
 If the directory does not exist, it will create it for you.

 Here's to cracking the coding interview, and hopefully getting a job someday!

+I've also added my own implementation of a MinHeap.
+It's very basic.
+The underlying data structure for the heap is an array.
+I didn't want to use a "Node" class because I felt like I would get more out of the array implementation.